Cookie Declaration

 Current crew... just me at the moment.

-I've sailed over 100,000nm, engineering background so i can quite often fix stuff, or work around it, or find someone else to fix or replace it.
+I've sailed over 100,000nm, engineering background so i can quite often fix stuff, or work around it, or bribe someone else to fix or replace it.

 What is expected of the crew

-clean & tidycommittedeasy-goingenthusiasticfit & healthyfriendlyorganisedrespectfultrustworthyrarely/unlikely seasickgood communicatoreager to learn & workpolitepositive outlookopen mindedsense of humorready to partydon't mind cleaningcan follow orderswill not bring a friendwill not bring a petharmony
+clean & tidydiscreeteasy-goingenthusiasticfit & healthyfriendlyorganisedrespectfultrustworthyrarely/unlikely seasickgood communicatorpolitepositive outlookopen mindedsense of humorready to partydon't mind cleaningcan follow orderswill not bring a friendwill not bring a petharmony

 I'll show how everything works, as much as you like.
 If anything happens outside the boat or goes wrong on board you just tell/wake me, no issue.
 There are super-loud alarms that pick up other ships way before they’re visible.

 “Easy going” means exactly that - you’re cool, regardless.
 All sorts of people might come on board, the planned destination might change, or anything - an “adventure” is unpredictable by definition.
 So if there’s anything in your bio marked STRICTLY this or MANDATORY that ... it means you aren’t truly “easy going”, doesn’t it?
-I saw one bio with “easy going unless provoked” (!) which really means “not at all easy going” lol...
+I saw one bio with “easy going unless provoked” (!) which really means “not easy going at all”…

 I try sail the boat quickly, but it's not a race.
 Unless we’re gaining on some other boat on the horizon of course, in which case- it’s a race!
 Unless we fall behind, and then it wasn't a race at all.